maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

 Templates
 ---------
+Template rules are currently not supported, only named templates.

 Templates are always compiled in statement mode, and cannot return values.
 For instance, you cannot do this:

 ```xml